-13. Procedure for Virtual Court Hearings.
-The judge or referee assigned a case will schedule a virtual court hearing and notice of the date and time for the proceeding will be provided to all parties by Alacourt.com, e-mail, and by regular mail or as otherwise allowed by the Alabama Rules of Court, statute or administrative order of the Supreme Court of Alabama.
-Counsel shall contact his or her client and arrange for the client and all of the client's witnesses to appear at the attorney's office or other designated location AT LEAST 30 minutes before the proceeding is scheduled to commence.
-Counsel for the parties shall ensure that all necessary equipment and software are in proper working order prior to the time of the scheduled hearing and that internet bandwidth is adequate for video conferencing.
-Self-represented litigants shall contact the Clerk of Court's office at least seven (7) days prior to the scheduled virtual court hearing, except when the times have been shortened due to the necessity of scheduling an emergency hearing, and notify the court clerk in writing whether he or she has the ability, equipment, software and bandwidth required to participate in the virtual court hearing and, if so, shall confirm that the court clerk has the e-mail address or telephone number he or she will use to connect with Zoom or other video/audio conferencing platform approved by the judge or referee.
-If a self-represented litigant notifies the court clerk in writing that he or she does not have the knowledge, equipment, software, or bandwidth necessary to proceed with the virtual court hearing, the judge or referee presiding over the case may hold an audio conference with all parties and counsel of record to determine the best way to proceed.
-The judge or referee and parties shall explore other possible options for conducting a virtual court hearing, including the use of the Zoom video conferencing suite established in the Shelby County Courthouse and any other available local facilities that may be equipped with the appropriate technology for virtual court hearings.
-Failure to attend and/or cooperate in the virtual hearing may result in contempt proceedings being initiated against the party, attorney, witness, or other person ordered to attend.
+Procedure for Virtual Court Hearings.
+The judge or referee assigned a case will schedule a virtual court hearing and notice of the date and time for the proceeding will be provided to all parties by Alacourt.com, by regular mail, and by e-mail, or as otherwise allowed by the Alabama Rules of Court, statute or administrative order of the Alabama Supreme Court.
+Counsel shall contact his or her client and arrange for the client and all the client's witnesses to appear at the attorney's office or other designated location AT LEAST 30 minutes before the proceeding is scheduled to commence.
+A self-represented party shall do likewise with respect to all witnesses he or she expects to call at the virtual court hearing.
+Counsel for the parties and any self-represented party shall also ensure that all necessary equipment and software are in proper working order prior to the time of the scheduled hearing and that bandwidth is adequate for video conference.
+Self-represented litigants shall contact the court clerk's office at least seven days prior to the scheduled virtual proceeding, except when the times have been shortened due to the necessity of scheduling an emergency hearing, and notify the court clerk in writing whether he or she has the ability, equipment, software, and bandwidth required to participate in the virtual court hearing and, if so, shall confirm that the court clerk has the e-mail address he or she will use to connect with Zoom or other approved software and a telephone number that the party can be reached during the virtual court hearing, if it should be necessary.
+If a self-represented litigant notifies the court clerk in writing that he or she does not have the knowledge, equipment, software, or bandwidth necessary to proceed with the virtual court hearing, the judge or referee presiding over the case may hold a telephone conference with all self-represented parties and counsel of record to determine the best way to proceed.
+The judge or referee and counsel of record and any self-represented party shall explore other possible options for conducting a virtual court hearing, including the use of the local access computer in the County law library and any other available local facilities that may be equipped with the appropriate technology for virtual court hearings.
+Failure to attend the conference or cooperate in the virtual court hearing may result in contempt proceedings being initiated against the party, attorney, or other person ordered to attend or participate.

-It is the responsibility of the parties, whether represented by counsel or self-represented, to have all of their witnesses present at a virtual court hearing.
-Each witness who appears must have a government-issued photo ID with them at the time of the proceeding or the witness will not be allowed to testify, except by consent of all parties and the court, or with other acceptable proof of identification.
-Shortly before the virtual court hearing is scheduled to begin, counsel of record and any self-represented party shall contact each of their respective witnesses at the telephone numbers provided by them and instruct them to be on standby to give their testimony.
+It is the responsibility of the parties, whether represented by counsel or representing themselves, to have all of their material witnesses present at a virtual court hearing.
+Each witness who appears must have a government-issued photo ID with them at the time of the proceeding or the witness will not be allowed to testify, except by consent of all parties or with another acceptable proof of identification.
+Shortly before the virtual court hearing is scheduled to begin, counsel of record and any self-represented party shall contact each of their respective witnesses at the telephone numbers provided by them and instructed to be on standby to give their testimony.